 By sliding the Instant Block option on your app, all apps on your child’s phone will be blocked.
 This way you can remotely lock their phone from your own in a single step.

-Check out how to put parental controls on iPad and its Safari browser to know more about setting up parental controls on your child’s iOS device.
+Check out how to put parental controls on iPad and its Safari browser to know more about setting up parental controls iphone on your child’s iOS device.